 An exciting day ahead as we enjoy a comprehensive city tour of Plovdiv, Bulgaria’s second largest city after Sofia, designated the European capital of culture.
 With foundations dating back to the time of Troy and Mycenae, Plovdiv has well-preserved ruins from the Roman, Byzantine and Ottoman periods.
 We explore the new part of the town, including the Roman Forum, Odeon and Stadium, before venturing into the old part of Plovdiv.
 Here we experience the House of Klianti, Plovdiv’s newest attraction, which proves a real architectural gem with its ceilings of golden threads and painted glass windows.
 We also visit an old pharmacy and learn about the old way of preparing and storing medicines.
 We then head to the ancient Roman theatre, dating to the 2nd century; Bachkovo Monastery, the second largest in Bulgaria and one of the oldest Eastern Orthodox monasteries in Europe; and the Cathedral Church of the Virgin Mary (dating from 1604), the place where a valuable icon of the Virgin Mary Eleusa from 1310 is kept (brought from Georgia).
 We then head to Bansko for our overnight stay.

 Today’s journey takes us to Macedonia.
-We drive through scenic greenery and quaint villages to reach Kavadarci, a city famous for its production of grapes and wines.
-We will visit one of the largest wineries in South Eastern Europe, Tikves in the town of Kavadarci, and enjoy a wine tasting followed by lunch.
+We drive through scenic greenery and quaint villages to reach Demir Kapija known for its beautiful scenery.
+We will visit one of the lovely local wineries, Royal Winery Queen Maria in Demir Kapija, to enjoy a wine tasting followed by lunch.
 We then proceed to the second largest city of Macedonia, Bitola.
 Walking through the longest pedestrian street in the country, we will get to experience the local culture and stunning architecture, featuring ancient mosques, churches, a clock tower and a trade center from the 15th century.